-Lots of areas of the UK have hard water, which can create limescale when it’s boiled or heated.
 Naturally, your kettle is going to be one of the worst affected areas since it is used for heating water.

-- Rinse it out with water
+- Rinse the kettle out with water before using it again.

 That’s it!
 Your kettle should now be limescale-free.

 Traditional descalers are made from chemicals like citric or lactic acid.
 So, you might be wondering how Coke can be such an effective descaler.
 Well, its descaling power is all to do with the pH of this popular fizzy drink.

 The acid in Coca-Cola reacts with limescale to produce soluble metal salts.
 When you empty your kettle and rinse it with water, all these salts are flushed down the drain.

 Importantly, Coca-Cola isn’t the only acidic drink.
 All popular carbonated drinks have an acidic pH and can therefore be used to descale your kettle.